MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/query-throttling-policy.md

 * Use [`.delete cluster policy querythrottling`](query-throttling-policy-commands.md#delete-cluster-policy-querythrottling) to delete current query throttling policy of a cluster.

 > [!NOTE]
-> Do not change query throttling policy without thorough testing, it can lead to performance degradation if the cluster resources are not scaled as per the load and as a result, queries might start failing.
+> Do not change query throttling policy without thorough testing.
+Changes can lead to performance degradation if the cluster resources are not scaled as per the load, and as a result, queries might start failing.